The New England Journal of Medicine August 27, 2015

 Perioperative Bridging Anticoagulation in Patients with Atrial Fibrillation

-James D. Douketis, Alex C. Spyropoulos, Scott Kaatz, Richard C. Becker, et al.
+James D. Douketis, Alex C. Spyropoulos, Scott Kaatz, et al.

 Bottom Line

-In patients with atrial fibrillation requiring temporary interruption of warfarin for elective surgery or procedures, a no-bridging strategy was noninferior to low-molecular-weight heparin (dalteparin) bridging for arterial thromboembolism and resulted in significantly lower rates of major bleeding.
+In patients with atrial fibrillation requiring temporary interruption of warfarin for an elective procedure, omitting bridging anticoagulation was noninferior to bridging with LMWH for preventing arterial thromboembolism and significantly reduced the risk of major bleeding.

 Key Findings